Technology is improving our day-to-day lives, from the boardroom to the… bathroom?

 Many public restrooms are already using hands-free, motion-controlled soap dispensers—but the next generation of dispensers can actually track how often the dispensers are used and trigger automated actions based on the data.
 For a home bathroom, that might mean placing an online order for more bathroom soap whenever you are running low; for a business’ public bathroom, such triggers can be used to summon bathroom cleaning staff rather than booking them on a pre-set schedule.

 Trying to connect your product?
-We’d love to help you step into the future!
+We’d love to Contact Us step into the future!